malathit/malathit.github.io/_posts/2020-02-16-Factory-pattern-with-Spring-boot.markdown

 category: development
 description: Implement factory design pattern in a spring boot application
 tags: [ Spring Boot, Gof, Design Patterns ]
-excerpt: "Factory design pattern example in spring-boot based on configuration"
+excerpt: "This post explains implementing the factory design pattern in a spring-boot application.
+The post also shows how to add a new implementation or switch to a new implementation with minimal code changes and minimal configuration changes"
 ---
 > Design patterns are the `best solutions` for repeated problems that occurs when developing an application.